romerolrocha/reactnd-project-myreads/README.md

-This is the part of Udacity's React Nanodegree.
+This is part of Udacity's React Nanodegree.
 It's the implementation of Part I - React Fundamentals - project.

 It's built for academic purposes only.